Lee Jung-soo

-Lee Jung-soo (이정수; born 8 January 1980) is a South Korean former professional footballer who played as a centre-back.
+Lee Jung-soo (이정수; born 8 January 1980) is a South Korean retired professional footballer and manager who currently serves as the assistant coach for the Vietnam national football team.

 Club career

 Career in South Korea

 After graduating from Kyung Hee University in 2002, Lee started his professional career at a K League club Anyang LG Cheetahs. (renamed FC Seoul since 2004) He was originally a forward, but Anyang's manager Cho Kwang-rae advised him to change his role to a defender.
 He played for Anyang LG Cheetahs/FC Seoul, Incheon United, and Suwon Samsung Bluewings as a defender in the K League, and won a league title with Suwon in 2008.

 Career in Japan

 In 2009, Lee joined J1 League side Kyoto Sanga FC.
 He scored five goals in the 2009 season, showing his scoring ability.
 Lee also participated in the Jomo Cup, contested between K League and J.League all-star team, and was named the MVP of the game.
 Lee joined another J1 League club Kashima Antlers the next year, playing for it for half a year.
 He transferred to a Qatari club Al-Sadd after the 2010 FIFA World Cup.